-The due date for applications under this NOFO is November 13, 2017 at 11:59 p.m.
-Eastern Time.
+The due date for applications under this NOFO is October 25, 2018 at 11:59 p.m.Eastern Time.
+HRSA suggests submitting applications to Grants.gov at least 3 daysbefore the deadline to allow for any unforeseen circumstances.

 See Section 8.2.5 - Summary of emails from Grants.gov of HRSA's SF-424 Application Guide for additional information.